fleschutz/PowerShell/Docs/check-health.md

-## check-health.ps1 - Checks the computer health
+## check-health.ps1 - Checks the system health

-This PowerShell script checks the health of the local computer.
+This PowerShell script checks some health parameter of the local computer.

 ## Parameters
 ```powershell